Getting Started with WordPress

-If you don't already have WordPress installed on your hosting account, see Manually Install WordPress into your Hosting Account.
+If you don't already have WordPress installed on your hosting account, see Installing WordPress on Your Hosting Account.

 After WordPress is installed and you get the email from us telling you that everything is ready, it's time to log in to the WordPress Dashboard for the first time.

 Open your Web browser of choice and go to the domain name where you installed WordPress.
 For example: http://mycoolnewblog.coolexample.com (mycoolnewblog.coolexample.com is the domain name you used to set up WordPress).